Efficient Temporal Sentence Grounding in Videos with Multi-Teacher Knowledge Distillation: Experiments

 \subsection{Datasets}

-To evaluate the performance of TSGV, we conduct experiments on three challenging video moment retrieval datasets, all the queries in these datasets are in English.
+To evaluate the performance of TSGV, we conduct experiments on three challenging datasets, all the queries in these datasets are in English.
 Details of these datasets are shown as follows:

 \textbf{Charades-STA}~\cite{gao2017tall} is composed of daily indoor activities videos, which is based on Charades dataset~\cite{sigurdsson2016hollywood}.
 This dataset contains 6672 videos, 16,128 annotations, and 11,767 moments.
 The average length of each video is 30 seconds. $12,408$ and $3,720$ moment annotations are labeled for training and testing, respectively;